mdn/browser-compat-data/docs/contributing.md

 - A text editor, preferably one that supports [EditorConfig](https://editorconfig.org/)
 - Node.js, with [an Active LTS or more recent release](https://nodejs.org/en/download/)

+#### Optional

+At times, you may need to search through browser source code.
+To do so, you should have the following:

+- A basic understanding of C++ (or other C-based language)
+- A basic understanding of WebIDL (easy to pick up)

 ### Helpful resources

 While contributing to BCD, there are a number of tools and other resources we regularly use.
 Some of them are the following:

+#### General

 - [MDN Web Docs](https://developer.mozilla.org): yes, we use our own documentation regularly to obtain code examples and determine what a feature is meant to do!
 - [mdn-bcd-collector](https://mdn-bcd-collector.appspot.com): this tool is designed to test feature compatibility in browsers, and its reports are used to [update our own data](#optional-generating-data-using-the-mdn-bcd-collector-project).
 - [BrowserStack](https://www.browserstack.com), [SauceLabs](https://www.saucelabs.com), [LambdaTest](https://www.lambdatest.com/): these tools offer cloud services to test websites in any browser with virtually any version, which allows us to determine the exact version a feature has been added in.
 We are very grateful to each and every one of these services for providing us with open source plans.

+#### Chromium

+- [Chromium Bugs](https://bugs.chromium.org/p/chromium/issues/list): The bug tracker for the Chromium open source project.
+- [Chromium Code Search](https://source.chromium.org/chromium): Source code search for Chromium source code.
+Useful to find specific behavior changes that are hard to test in the browser.
+- [Chromium Dash](https://chromiumdash.appspot.com/): A dashboard for Chromium data.
+Useful to determine which Chromium version a commit was released in, and for release data.

+#### Firefox

+- [Bugzilla](https://bugzil.la): The bug tracker for Firefox.
+- [Searchfox](https://searchfox.org/): Source code search for Firefox source code.
+Useful to find specific behavior changes that are hard to test in the browser, and to determine which Firefox version the change was included in.

+#### Safari

+- [WebKit Bugzilla](https://bugs.webkit.org/): The bug tracker for Safari/WebKit.
+- [WebKit Repo](https://github.com/WebKit/WebKit): The source code repository for WebKit, the engine for Safari.
+Useful to find specific behavior changes that are hard to test in the browser.

 ## Ways to contribute